-This Notice describes the privacy practices of Cape Cod Healthcare, Inc., including all of its wholly-owned affiliated covered entities: Cape Cod Hospital, Falmouth Hospital, the Visiting Nurse Association of Cape Cod, Cape and Islands Health Services II., the Medical Affiliates of Cape Cod, JML Care Center, Heritage at Falmouth, CCHC Laboratory Services, Cape Cod Human Services, and the Cape Cod Healthcare Foundation, their physicians, nurses, therapists, licensed clinicians, employees, medical and affiliated staff members and other personnel (collectively, “we” or “us” or “CCHC” or “Cape Cod Healthcare”).
+This Notice describes the privacy practices of Cape Cod Healthcare, Inc., including all of its affiliated covered entities: Cape Cod Hospital, Falmouth Hospital, Falmouth Hospital Association, Inc., the Visiting Nurse Association of Cape Cod, Inc., Cape and Islands Health Services, Inc., the Medical Affiliates of Cape Cod, Inc., Cape Cod Healthcare Physicians, CCHC Physicians, JML Care Center, Heritage at Falmouth, C-LAB, Cape Cod Human Services, Inc., Cape Cod Healthcare Accountable Care Organization, and the Cape Cod Healthcare Foundation, Inc., their physicians, nurses, therapists, licensed clinicians, employees, medical and affiliated staff members and other personnel (collectively, “we” or “us” or “CCHC” or “Cape Cod Healthcare”).
 The Notice applies to any services you receive from any of us at any of our facilities, beginning on April 14, 2003.

 II.
 Our Privacy Obligations

 We are required by law to maintain the privacy of your individually identifiable health information (“Protected Health Information” or “PHI”) and to provide you with this Notice, which describes our legal duties and privacy practices with respect to your Protected Health Information.
-Protected Health Information is created or received by health care providers such as those within CCHC and most often relates to your past, present or future physical and/or mental health condition, the provision of health care services to you, or with respect to which there is a reasonable basis to believe the information can be used to identify you.
-When we use or share your PHI with others, we must do so consistent with this Notice.
+Protected Health Information is created or received by health care providers such as those within CCHC and most often relates to your past, present or future physical or mental health condition, the provision of health care services to you, or with respect to which there is a reasonable basis to believe the information can be used to identify you.
+When we use or share your PHI with others, we are required to abide by the terms of this Notice.
 We also are required by law to notify you after a breach of your unsecured health information.

 III.
 Allowable Uses and Disclosures Without Your Written Authorization

-In certain situations, that we will describe for you in Section IV below, we must obtain your written authorization in order to use and/or share your PHI with others.
-However, we do not need any other type of authorization from you to use your PHI for the following purposes:
+In certain situations, which we will describe for you in Section IV below, we must obtain your written authorization in order to use and/or share your PHI with others.
+However, we do not need any other type of authorization from you for the following uses and releases:

 A. Uses and Disclosures For Treatment, Payment and Health Care Operations.
-We may use and share your PHI in order to treat you, obtain payment for services provided to you and conduct our “health care operations” as detailed below:
+We may use and share your PHI, but not your “Highly Confidential Information” (defined below in Section IV.C.), in order to treat you, obtain payment for services provided to you and conduct our “health care operations” as detailed below:

 Treatment.
 We may use and share your PHI to provide treatment and other services to you.
 For example, we may use your PHI to diagnose your injuries or illness and then treat you when you come to any of our facilities.
 In addition, we may contact you to provide appointment reminders or information about treatment options or other health-related benefits and services that may be of interest to you.
 We also may share your PHI with other health care providers (whether on Cape Cod or not) involved in your treatment.

 Payment.
-We may use and disclose your PHI to obtain payment for services that we provide to or for you -- for example, disclosures to claim and obtain payment from your health insurer or an HMO.
+We may use and disclose your PHI to obtain payment for services that we provide to or for you – for example, disclosures to claim and obtain payment from your health insurer or an HMO (“Your Payor”).

 B. Directory of Individuals in a CCHC Facility.
 We may include your name, location in one of our facilities (such as a floor and room number when you are in the hospital), general health condition and religious affiliation in a patient directory without obtaining your authorization unless you object to being part of such a directory.
-Information in the directory may be shared with anyone who asks for you by name, as well as members of the clergy; provided, however, that your religious affiliation will only be shared with members of the clergy or volunteers working in/with our pastoral care services.
+Information in the directory may be shared with anyone who asks for you by name or members of the clergy; provided, however, that your religious affiliation will only be shared with members of the clergy or volunteers working in/with our pastoral care services.

 C. Disclosure to Relatives, Close Friends and Other Caregivers.
 We may use or share your PHI with a family member, other relative, a close personal friend or any other person identified by you when you are present for, or otherwise available prior to, the disclosure if we (1) obtain your agreement; (2) provide you with the opportunity to object to the disclosure and you do not object; or (3) reasonably understood that you have no objection to the disclosure.